Frequently Asked Questions

 Q: Are there any vaccination waiting periods?

-A: Yes.
-Effective 10/1/19, ALL VACCINATIONS must have been in their system for a minimum of 48hrs prior to drop off day.
-NO SAME DAY VACCINATIONS.
+A: Yes!
+All vaccinations must have been in their system for a minimum of 48 hours prior to drop off day.
+No same day vaccinations will be accepted, as you should advise how your pet is handling the vaccine.
 See below for longer waiting periods for more specific vaccinations.

 For cats - If they've never received their Feline Leukemia vaccination before, there is a test that must be done by your vet with it's own waiting period to show you cat does not have feline leukemia before they will administer the vaccination.